 6. Rolling 4-yr Div. > 15%

-SYY earned two Stars in this section for 2.) and 3.) above.
-The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
+SYY earned two Stars in this section for 1.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 SYY earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1970 and has increased its dividend payments for 43 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1970 and has increased its dividend payments for 46 consecutive years.